 |Alma Mater:||Penn State|

-Adam Decker, the 2010 Atlantic 10 Coach of the Year, begins his 11th season as the head coach of the Richmond men's golf program in 2015-16.
+Adam Decker, two-time Atlantic 10 Coach of the Year, completed his 11th season as the head coach of the Richmond men's golf program in 2015-16.

 The Long Island, N.Y. native was named Virginia's State Coach of the Year after leading the Spiders to the 2006 NCAA East Regional in his first year at Richmond.